-An international authority in organizational leadership, Bill joined the Center for Creative Leadership (CCL®) in January 2008 in the newly created role of Organizational Practice Leader.
+An international authority in organizational leadership, Bill joined CCL in 2008 in the newly created role of Organizational Practice Leader.
 He leads CCL’s efforts to help clients develop the larger organizational leadership systems that increase their overall performance and enable their individual leaders to thrive.

 He holds a B.S. in Aeronautical Engineering/Industrial Management and a Ph.D. in Administrative Sciences, both from Purdue University.